spellshape/cli/docs/docs/08-references/02-config.md

 balance in the `account` list.

 Validators store their node configuration files in the data directory.
-By default, Ignite uses the name of the project as the name of the data directory, for example, `$HOME/.example/`.
+By default, Spellshape uses the name of the project as the name of the data directory, for example, `$HOME/.example/`.
 To use a different path for the data directory you can customize the `home` property.

-Configuration in the data directory is reset frequently by Ignite.
+Configuration in the data directory is reset frequently by Spellshape.
 To persist some changes to configuration files you can use `app`, `config` and `client` properties that correspond to `$HOME/.example/config/app.toml`, `$HOME/.example/config/config.toml` and `$HOME/.example/config/client.toml`.